Nevada Labor Laws

 • Employees working for businesses whose annual sales are less than $250,000 per year

-• Domestic workers who reside in the household where they work — provided both parties agree in writing that the employee is exempt from overtime pay
+• Domestic workers and service employees residing in their location of employment, provided both parties agree in writing that the employee is exempt from overtime pay

 What are Nevada Breastfeeding Laws?